ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 We'll be using Spring Boot to externalize our TLS configuration.
 First, we add properties to point to our keystore and truststore archives on the filesystem and provide the necessary passwords.

+> Please note that there are existing Spring Boot properties prefixed with `server.ssl` to configure TLS.
+However, these properties are used for securing connections to your Tomcat server.
+They will not configure HTTP clients used within your application.
+We also need to configure more information about the service we're consuming, eg. the endpoint url.
+We therefore specify our own properties.

 ```
 myprefix: